-The increase in the gearing ratio in 2011 was mainly due to increase in bank loans to finance the working capital requirements and lower equity after provision for goodwill impairment.
+The increase in the gearing ratio in 2012 was mainly due to increase in bank loans to finance the Group's investment, capital expenditure and working capital requirements and lower equity after provision for goodwill impairment.

 The Group has certain covenants with banks for the banking facilities granted.
 Management regularly monitors the Group's compliance of the covenant requirements.